 Leading the way for heart health

-Mercy Fitzgerald is the first in the state to use specialized heart stent
+Mercy Fitzgerald first in Pennsylvania to use specialized heart stent

 Interventional cardiologists rely on minimally invasive catheter-based procedures to treat heart and blood vessels problems.
 And at Mercy Fitzgerald Hospital, these procedures are state of the art.
 Here’s just one example: